SalesConnection/Caction-Support/docs/Asset_Bulk_Update.md

      - Customer Seq No
      - Project Seq No

      *Note: Asset No, Category, Customer Name, Project Name can't be edited in this excel file.
+Column headers in Excel file may vary depending on your system set up.
+Data in Column C must be Unique and is compulsory to fill in.

      <p align="center">
        <img src="img/Asset_Bulk_Update_Step_4.png" alt="Asset Bulk Update Step 4">